Movies

 What to Stream Vol 2: The Invitation, The Farewell, The Half of It

-Welcome to , our weekly roundup of the best movies streaming on Netflix, Hulu, , and HBO Max.
+Welcome to , our weekly roundup of the best movies streaming on Netflix, Hulu, Prime Video, and .
 Today's theme: Asian directors

 Happy Thursday!
 May is Asian and Pacific Islander Heritage Month, which celebrates the contributions of AAPI Americans.
 Today's recommendations are all films directed by AAPI women.
 This was originally published in my weekly newsletter that helps readers know